Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Introduction

 \section{Introduction}

-It is known from more than six decades that transport through a disordered medium can be inhibited due to the absence of diffusion of waves \cite{Anderson1958}.
-This general phenomenon, called Anderson localization and originating from interference effects, is still an intense field of study in both classical and quantum physics \cite{Sheng,Mirlin_RevModPhys}.
-It is indeed important to precisely describe and understand disordered systems, since all experimental setups contain a certain amount of disorder from inevitable fabrication inaccuracies and impurities.

-In one-dimensional (1d) systems with short-range interaction, i.e., with a hopping amplitude decaying with the intersite distance $r$ as a power-law $1/r^\alpha$ with $\alpha>1$, it is known from the theory of Anderson localization that a small amount of disorder makes all the eigenstates of the system exponentially localized, thereby suppressing transport.
-For long-range interactions ($\alpha<1$), however, the situation becomes highly nontrivial, since the 1d system can host extended states \cite{Levitov1990,Mirlin1996,Malyshev2003,Malyshev2005,Deng2018}.

-Recently, it has been proposed to use the strong light-matter coupling between emitters and cavity photons to modify transport properties and induce long-range transport \cite{Lerario2014,Feist2015,Schachenmayer2015,Orgiu2015,Gonzalez-Ballestero2016,Zhong2017,Lerario2017,Hagenmuller2017,Rozenman2018,Hou2020,Nagarajan2020,Pandya2022, Xu_arXiv22,Schwartz_arXiv22}.
-Notably, an effective distance-independent ($\alpha=0$) infinite-range hopping can be realized through the strong coupling of matter degrees of freedom to a single photonic cavity mode \cite{Botzung2020,Chavez21,Dubail22}.
-This cavity-enhanced transport effect can be understood from the fact that in the strong-coupling regime, the matter excitations hybridize with the cavity photons, leading to collective polaritonic excitations which are delocalized throughout the whole system.
-The interplay between such strongly coupled light-matter systems and disorder has shown interesting phenomena, such as a cavity-protection effect, namely that polaritonic states are more robust than others against disorder \cite{Houdre1996}.
-Polaritons being mediated partly by cavity photons, hence through an effective long-range hopping, they are less affected by the suppression of transport arising from Anderson localization.
+Over the past several years, strong coupling of matter excitations with confined electromagnetic modes has been shown to significantly modify material properties \cite{EbbesenReview2021}.
+In particular, it has been proposed both theoretically \cite{Feist2015,Schachenmayer2015,Gonzalez-Ballestero2016,Hagenmuller2017,Botzung2020,Chavez21,Dubail22,Gera_arXiv21,Engelhardt2022,Patton_arXiv22,Yang2022,Ribeiro2022} and experimentally \cite{Lerario2014,Orgiu2015,Zhong2017,Lerario2017,Rozenman2018,Hou2020,Nagarajan2020,Pandya2022,Xu_arXiv22,Schwartz_arXiv22} to use the strong light-matter coupling between emitters and cavity photons to modify transport properties and induce long-range transport, especially in disordered, molecular systems.
+This cavity-enhanced transport effect can be understood from the fact that in the strong-coupling regime, the matter excitations hybridize with cavity photons, leading to collective polaritonic excitations that are delocalized throughout the whole system.

-Recent theoretical works \cite{Botzung2020,Chavez21,Dubail22,Gera_arXiv21,Engelhardt2022,Patton_arXiv22,Yang2022,Ribeiro2022} have thus proposed to use the light-matter coupling to modify the localization properties of disordered systems, which notably leads to an enhancement of the transport characteristics, as observed in the experiments of Refs.~\cite{Orgiu2015,Hou2020,Pandya2022,Xu_arXiv22,Schwartz_arXiv22}.
-Interestingly, dark states, i.e., matter states that are only weakly hybridized to photonic degrees of freedom, can also show interesting transport properties induced by the strong-coupling regime \cite{Gonzalez-Ballestero2016,Botzung2020,Dubail22,Pandya2022}.